manolo/vaadin-touchkit-phonegap-cordova-start/README.md

 ### PhoneGap Build

-Create a new app with the following repository:
+Login into the [Adobe Phonegap Build](https://build.phonegap.com) site and create a new app with the following repository:

     https://github.com/manolo/vaadin-cordova-start.git